Yosrazaouali/JOBIFY/README.md

 If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 Any contributions you make are **greatly appreciated**.
 Don't forget to give the project a star!
 Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b Yourbranch`)
+3. Commit your Changes (`git commit -m 'Add some features to project'`)